FoRomik/Heat/README.rst

 - `Build and test history <https://travis-ci.org/frRoy/Heat/builds>`_
 - Licensed under BSD-2

 Solve the heat equation with constant coefficients, heat source, and usual boundary conditions using Green's function on a line (1D), a rectangle (2D), or a block (3D).
-Documentation is available `here <http://frRoy.github.io/Heat>`_
+The documentation is available `here <http://frRoy.github.io/Heat>`_

 Requirements
 ------------